-1. Remove the seat (page 122).
+1. Remove the seat (page 133).

-- (1) spring hooks
+- (1) retainer clips

-- (3) air cleaner housing cover
+- (2) air cleaner housing cover

-- (2) retainer clips

-- 2. Unlatch the spring hooks (1) and retainer clips (2).
+- 2. Unlatch the retainer clips (1).

-- 3. Remove the air cleaner housing cover (3).
+- 3. Remove the air cleaner housing cover (2).

-- 4. Loosen the screw (4) and remove the air cleaner assembly (5) from the air cleaner housing. - 5.
-Remove the clamp (6). - 6.
-Remove the air cleaner (7) from the air cleaner body (8). - 7.
+- 4. Loosen the screw (3) and remove the air cleaner assembly (4) from the air cleaner housing. - 5.
+Remove the clamp (5). - 6.
+Remove the air cleaner (6) from the air cleaner body (7). - 7.
 Gently wash the air cleaner in clean, non-flammable (high flash point) solvent such as kerosene not gasoline.
 After cleaning, gently squeeze out the remaining solvent.
 Avoid twisting or wringing the air cleaner.
 This can tear the foam. - 8.
 Inspect for tears or cracks in the foam or seams of the air cleaner.
 Replace the air cleaner if it is damaged. - 9.
 Allow the air cleaner to dry thoroughly before applying oil.
 A wet air cleaner will not fully absorb the oil. - 10.
 Pour clean Pro Honda Foam Filter Oil or an equivalent (Canada: Honda Foam Filter Oil or an equivalent) over the entire surface of the air cleaner.
 Use both hands to evenly spread the oil into the air cleaner.
 Gently squeeze out any excess oil.
 (To keep your hands dry, place the air cleaner in a clean plastic bag before spreading the oil into the air cleaner.)

-- (4) screw
+- (3) screw

-- (5) air cleaner assembly
+- (4) air cleaner assembly

-- (6) clamp
+- (5) clamp

-- (7) air cleaner - (8) air cleaner body
+- (6) air cleaner - (7) air cleaner body

 - 11. Install the air cleaner on the air cleaner body. - 12.
-Install the clamp. - 13.
-Insert the air cleaner assembly into the air cleaner housing. - 14.
-Fasten the screw. - 15.
-Reassemble by reversing the disassembly sequence. - Install the air cleaner housing cover with the FRONT mark (9) facing forward and fit the cut out of the tab (10) at the end of the air cleaner.
+Apply a thin coat of grease to the sealing surface of the air cleaner assembly. - 13.
+Install the clamp. - 14.
+Insert the air cleaner assembly into the air cleaner housing. - 15.
+Fasten the screw. - 16.
+Reassemble by reversing the disassembly sequence. - Install the air cleaner housing cover and fit the cut out of the tab (8) at the end of the air cleaner.